 The Company may be involved in litigation and receivables during the normal course of its operation.
-The Management is of the opinion that any settlements reached will not significantly affect the financial position of the Company as presented at December 31, 2022.
+The Management is of the opinion that any settlements reached will not significantly affect the financial position of the Company as presented at December 31, 2023.
 However, identifying contingent liabilities related to litigation and receivables is a complex process, requiring judgments about the outcome and application of laws and regulations.
 A change in crises or implementation may result in an increase or decrease in the company's contingent liabilities in the future.
 The Management estimates that sufficient provisions have been made to address any liabilities related to litigation.
+Note 2.3.9 and note 34 include additional details.